Tcl_EvalObjEx, Tcl_EvalFile, Tcl_EvalObjv, Tcl_Eval, Tcl_EvalEx, Tcl_GlobalEval, Tcl_GlobalEvalObj, Tcl_VarEval, Tcl_VarEvalVA - execute Tcl scripts

 its contents as a Tcl script.
 It returns the same information as

-If the file couldn't be read then a Tcl error is returned to describe
+If the file could not be read then a Tcl error is returned to describe

 Tcl_EvalObjv executes a single pre-parsed command instead of a

 script.
 The objc and objv arguments contain the values

 of the words for the Tcl command, one word in each object in

 objv.
 Tcl_EvalObjv evaluates the command and returns